Cranborne Chase School: Wardour facilities

 Pupils ate in the modern dining hall built on the south-eastern side of the building, next to the gymnasium.
 This extension had additional modern classrooms for Art and Science.
-All other classrooms were in the main building on the ground and first floors.
+All other classrooms were in the main building, on the ground and first floors.

 A student assembly was held most mornings around the rotunda staircase, with each year standing in groups between the columns.
 This usually included a short religious ceremony and singing accompaniment on the rotunda organ.

-Other facilities included a school chapel and student laundry rooms.
-Each year had its own common room to relax in, when not in class.

 Outside, there was an open-air swimming pool in the walled garden, six tennis courts and a running track, with space for field sports on the front lawn.
 There was also an enclosure for outdoor pets, which students were encouraged to keep.

-In addition to the Hexagon building, there were three houses for staff and their families.
-These were built in the 1970s and were referred to as Melbury, LongAsh (Long Ash was used for 6th form students in the late-1970s) a grea and Burwood.
-Other staff lived in flats within the main building or else commuted from the surrounding area.
+In addition to the Hexagon building, there were three houses for staff and their families, built in the 1970s.
+Other staff lived in flats within the main building or commuted from the surrounding area.

-Other outdoor features included a bicycle shed, a water well, a temple folly, a Camellia house, and a sewage treatment works and an ice house.